-The analysis provided in this document offers a factual review of agenda items, their background and a discussion of some considerations.
-This analysis is indicative in nature and does not represent an official position of the organizations mentioned above (PARERA and GFORSS), their membership or their management.
-It provides a synthesis and analysis of the work currently under discussion by the CCRVDF, which may be useful for delegations from Arab countries to prepare their positions considering the needs and specificity of the region and the potential impact of the proposed food standards.
-This analysis is prepared as part of the Codex Initiative for the Arab Region: Arab Codex Initiative, implemented by PARERA and GFORSS, hosted and coordinated by the Arab Industrial Development, Standardization and Mining Organization (AIDSMO) and funded by the US Codex Office, US Department of Agriculture.
+The analysis provided in this document offers a factual review of select agenda items, their background, and a discussion of some considerations.
+This analysis is indicative in nature and does not represent an official position of the organizations mentioned above (PARERA and GFORSS), their membership, or their management.
+It provides a synthesis and analysis of the work currently under discussion by the CCFA, which may be useful for delegations from Codex delegations, part of the GFORSS Network Community, to prepare their positions considering the needs and specificity of the region and the potential impact of the proposed food standards.

+This analysis is prepared as part of the Codex Initiative for South West Pacific: South West Pacific Codex, implemented by GFoRSS and Venture 37, in Partnership with the Governments of Australia and New-Zealand and funded by the US Codex Office, US Department of Agriculture.

-It is important to note that experts - members of the Expert Working Group (EWG) - do not represent the organizations and / or jurisdictions to which they are affiliated.
+\It is important to note that experts - members of the Expert Working Group (EWG) - do not represent the organizations and / or jurisdictions to which they are affiliated.
 The selection and participation in the EWG proceedings is based on each expert's own credentials and experience which should not be misconstrued as the country's / delegation's / organization's position to which they belong.